 Monetary policy: It is the macroeconomic policy laid down by the RBI.
 It involves the management of money supply and interest rate and is the demand side economic policy used by the government.

-Capital Adequacy Ratio: It is the ratio of a bank’s capital in relation to its risk weighted assets and current liabilities.
+Capital Adequacy Ratio: It is the ratio of a bank’s capital about its risk-weighted assets and current liabilities.
 It is decided by central banks and bank regulators to prevent commercial banks from taking excess leverage and becoming insolvent in the process.

 Bank Ombudsman: A bank ombudsman is the authority to look into complaints if in case other modes of complaints haven’t worked out for the customer.